 Associate Professor, School of History and Sociology

-Jennifer S. Singh is associate professor in the School of History and Sociology.
-She has a Ph.D. in sociology from the University of California, San Francisco and specializes in medical sociology and science and technology studies.
+Jennifer S. Singh is an associate professor in the School of History and Sociology.
+She has a Ph.D. in sociology from the University of California, San Francisco, and specializes in medical sociology and science and technology studies.
 Her research investigates the intersections of genetics, health and society, which draws on her experiences of working in the biotechnology industry in molecular biology and as a public health researcher at the Center for Disease Control and Prevention.
-In addition to research on the social and scientific understandings of diseases based on emerging medical technologies, Singh in also now focusing on the structural inequalities to autism diagnosis and services based on race, class and gender, as well as issues pertaining to transitioning adults on the autism spectrum.
+In addition to research on the social and scientific understandings of diseases based on emerging medical technologies, Singh is also now focusing on the structural inequalities to autism diagnosis and services based on race, class, and gender, as well as issues pertaining to transitioning adults on the autism spectrum.